0LNetworkCommunity/documentation/docs/Tools/query/resources.md

 libra query resource --account 0x2865f3332b998ac267fabcf3801ef089 --resource-path-string 0x1::ancestry::Ancestry
 ```

-:::tip What can be queried?
+:::note What can be queried?

 `struct` resources with `has key` (stored in global storage) can be queried.